CunningMonkey/gosort/README.md

-sort algorithms written with Golanss
+sort algorithms written with Golang